 After receiving the user ID and password, the NPort 6000 sends the information to a defined RADIUS server.
-Up to this point, the remote user is still unable to access the network.
+Up to this point, the remote user still cannot access the network.

 The RADIUS server compares the user ID and password with its internal database and responds through the network, either accepting or rejecting the connection attempt.